SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 | Visualization for read count tables                 | Readcount table  |

 ### Mutagenesis on a protein sequence
-This function allow the mutagenesis of a single protein sequence.
+This function allows the mutagenesis of a single protein sequence.
 Each amino acid  in the sequence is mutated to all other amino acids.
 The output table can be used as input for the sgRNA-insert pair design.

 ### Off- target finder for potential binding sites
+We recommend using this function to find the most suited sgRNA-insert pair for specific mutations.
+The design tab in the web application provides a table with all protospacers.
+This table can be used as input to find potentail off-targets.
+The application finds all regions in the genome with up to four mismatches and results the original base pairing region, the position in the genome, the off-target sequence, and the number of found mismatches.